lyft/cartography/docs/setup/install.md

 # Cartography Installation

 Time to set up the server that will run Cartography.
 Cartography _should_ work on both Linux and Windows servers, but bear in mind we've only tested it in Linux so far.
-Cartography requires Python 3.6 or greater.
+Cartography supports Python 3.8.
+Older versions of Python may work but are not explicitly supported.

 1. **Get and install the Neo4j graph database** on your server.
     1. Neo4j requires a JVM (JDK/JRE 11 or higher) to be installed.
 One option is to install [Amazon Coretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html).